 Is the boiler pressure relief valve leaking ?

 Is the pipe coming off the pressure relief valve on the boiler continually dripping water ?
 If so at some point the valve has probably operated and there may be some internal debris that is stop it from properly shutting off again.
-This valve may need to be cleaned or replaced completely and is a fairly cheap repair.
+This faulty pressure relief valve may need to be cleaned or replaced completely and is a fairly cheap repair or you may need to replace this faulty pressure relief valve.
 This job really should be left to a qualified plumber or heating engineer to do.

 Fourth thing to check –